 Foundr Magazine relied on paid shoutouts to gain 14k followers in 2 weeks.
 We’ll discuss the strategy in more detail later in the article.

-Special Note on Instagram Stories200 million users every day.
+Instagram has quickly seen Stories rise to 200 million users every day.
 People love sharing and viewing their friends’ daily lives.
 The fact that Stories are ephemeral in nature and last for only 24 hours creates a sense of urgency.

 Using Stories is a terrific addition to your Instagram marketing master plan.
 Indeed, one-third of the most viewed Stories are from businesses.